A Dataset of Provincial Carbon Emissions Reduction

 Zhou, P., Wang, M. Carbon

-dioxide emissions allocation: A review [J].
+dioxide emissions allocation: a review [J].
 Ecological Economics, 2016,

 125: 47–59.